sharadbrat/traumhaus/README.md

 # Traumhaus

-## 8-bit of Bauhaus game project
+   **8-bit of Bauhaus game project**

-Traumhaus - indie game, made specially for 8-bit of Bauhaus project in Bauhaus university, SS2019.<br>
+Traumhaus - is an indie game, made specially for 8-bit of Bauhaus project in Bauhaus university, SS2019.<br>
 Development is still in progress for now, we are rapidly improving the game to make it marvelous!<br>
 Please, check out the [live demo](https://angry-benz-8001b6.netlify.com/)